 “We’ll talks ‘bouts it,” Amy was the reconciler, while Angie just glared at me.
 I had betrayed them.

 I’m sad, my head hanging low.

 Jace to the rescue, telling me to get all five of us lying in the new snow, with our heads all touching.
 We made snow angels again, five perfect angels, heads together and wings all touching.

 The twins ran into the house.
 We giggled and got into the car, starting the engine to get the heater going.
-Huddled in the backseat, Jack explained the difference between Jace and Casper and how he was able to see Casper after letting him fuck him non-stop for a whole day.
+Huddled in the backseat, Jack explained to Tommy the difference between Jace and Casper and how he was able to see Casper after letting him fuck him non-stop for a whole day.

 “I ain’t fuckin’ no one I cain’t see.
 Ya kin feel him fuckin’ ya?”

 “Ya lets him levitate ya on stage.
 Fuckin’ cain’t be harder than that,” I told ‘im.